 Manufactured Home Park or Subdivision.
 A parcel (or contiguous parcels) of land divided into two or more manufactured home lots for rent or sale.

 Market Value.
 Shall be determined by estimating the cost to replace the structure in new condition and adjusting that cost figure by the amount of depreciation which has accrued since the structure was constructed.
 The cost of replacement of the structure shall be based on a square foot cost factor determined by reference to a building cost estimating guide recognized by the building construction industry.
-Also defined in the substantial damage and substantial improvement section of this ordinance.
+Also defined in the substantial damage and substantial improvement section of this Ordinance.
 For the purpose of property acquisition, market value will be determined by a certified/qualified appraiser.

 For the purpose of substantial damage, Damage of any origin sustained by a structure whereby the cost of restoring the structure to it’s before damaged condition would equal or exceed 50 percent of the market value of the structure before the damage occurred.